Tri-C–Campus District station: History

 Red Line service to the station was discontinued as the high-level platform was torn out and replaced.
 The station was completely reopened on August 18, 2003.

-A major reconstruction of the station started in June 2017 and is currently expected to be completed in October 2018.
-This project will make the station fully accessible by the installation of ramps on the hillside to the north of the station.
-Additionally, this project will completely replace both platforms, install new canopies, and improve landscaping at the station.
+A major reconstruction of the station started in June 2017 and was completed in September 2018.
+This project made the station fully accessible by the installation of ramps on the hillside to the north of the station.
+Additionally, this project completely replaced both platforms, new canopies were installed, and landscaping was improved at the station.
 The Red Line stopped serving this station in October 2017 and was expected to continue bypassing the station until October 2018.
-The station opened ahead of schedule on September 24th, with the RTA dubbing the new station name as "Tri-C–Campus District".
+The station opened ahead of schedule on September 24, 2018, with the RTA renaming the new station to "Tri-C–Campus District".